Thomas P. Bostick: Career

 Bostick was commissioned as a second lieutenant combat engineer officer after graduation from West Point.
 His initial assignment was to the 54th Engineer Battalion in Germany where he served as a Platoon Leader in A Company, as the Battalion Maintenance Officer, and as the B Company Commander.
 His company was selected as the company with the best maintenance program in the Army, and the company also won the US Army Europe Softball Championships.
 Bostick represented the Army in international competition as a member of the All-Army Powerlifting team in the 165-pound weight class.

 Bostick served as an assistant professor of Mechanical Engineering at the United States Military Academy, as well as a White House Fellow, serving as a special assistant to the United States Secretary of Veterans Affairs.
 In 2015, Lt.
 General Bostick received the John W. Gardner Legacy of Leadership Award.
 This is the highest award presented by the White House Fellows Foundation and Association, given in recognition of proven leadership, dedicated public service, and sustained support to the White House Fellows Program.
-General Colin Powell, also a recipient of the Legacy of Leadership Award, presented the award to Lt.
-General Bostick at the 50th Anniversary of the White House Fellows program.
+Colin Powell, also a recipient of the Legacy of Leadership Award, presented the award to Bostick at the 50th Anniversary of the White House Fellows program.